aaai2026/QIDDM/README.md

 ---

 This work is currently under review for *SC2025*.
 Please note that the code and documentation are still being organized.
 Stay tuned for updates.
-## 📝 Project Status

 ## 📁 **Project Structure**
-🚧 **Current Status: Under Rebuttal**
-This work is currently under review for *SC2025*.
-The codebase and documentation are still being organized.
-Please stay tuned for updates.

 ### `src/`
 Contains the main experimental code for the proposed **QIDDM** (Quantum-Improved Denoising Diffusion Model).